Courses

 Noncredit Program

-Napa Valley College offers noncredit classes and programs to provide students with access to a variety of courses at no cost to assist them in reaching their personal, academic and professional goals.
+Napa Valley College offers noncredit classes and programs to provide students with access to a variety of courses at low to no cost to assist them in reaching their personal, academic and professional goals.
 Noncredit instruction serves as a key contributor to “open access” for students with diverse backgrounds and those seeking ways to improve their earning power, literacy skills and access to higher education.

 Community Education